jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 ---
 layout: post
-title:  "IPV6 Tunnel Local Network Configuration"
+title:  "IPv6 Tunnel Local Network Configuration"
 date:   2023-05-21
 categories: IPV6
 ---

-This is a followup to my post about configuring a [Hurricane Electric IPv6 tunnel](https://tunnelbroker.net/) on an [OpenWrt IPv6 Tunnel](/ipv6/2023/05/16/ipv6-tunnel-on-bell-fibre.html) in order to work around [lack of IPv6 support by Bell](https://twitter.com/bellnoipv6?lang=en).
+This is a followup to my post about configuring a [Hurricane Electric IPv6 tunnel](https://tunnelbroker.net/) on an [OpenWrt tunnel router](/ipv6/2023/05/16/ipv6-tunnel-on-bell-fibre.html) in order to work around [lack of IPv6 support by Bell](https://twitter.com/bellnoipv6?lang=en).
 It describes how I integrated a tunnel router into my local home network.